stuiterveer/hackrf/docs/source/opera_cake.rst

 If the address is unspecified, 0 is assumed.
 It is only necessary to specify the address if the address has been changed with the addition of jumpers, typically required only if multiple Opera Cakes are stacked onto a single HackRF One.

+Connecting
+^^^^^^^^^^

+The pin headers used to connect the Opera Cake to the HackRF One are not used to pass any signals through.
+Instead, connect a cable between HackRF One's antenna connector and the desired port on the Opera Cake.
+For instance: if you manually configured bank A to bridge to A2, connect your HackRF One to A0.

 Modes of Operation
 ~~~~~~~~~~~~~~~~~~